yuhao-nie/yuhao-nie.github.io/_pages/about.md

 * **how environmnetal factors, particularly weather and climate, influence energy systems**.
 This research thread leverages **mutlimodal sensor data** (e.g., *in situ* meaurements, and remote sensing imagery) and advanced **machine learning** methods to forecast renewable energy generation under changing weather and climate, enabling more reliable and resilient energy system design and operation.

 * **how energy systems, in turn, impact the environment.** This direction combines **system modeling** with **life cycle analysis** to quantify the environmental and socioeconomic impacts of emerging energy technologies and services.
-It also employs **remote sensing** and **machine learning** to monitor the energy transition, ensuring that energy deployments align with sustainable development goals.
+It also employs **remote sensing** and **machine learning** to monitor the energy transition, e.g., mapping energy facilities, tracking energy emissions, to ensure that energy deployments align with sustainable development goals.